-- The use of a simple reinsurance structure (due to the classes of business underwritten) that facilitates the timely recovery of reinsurance claims; - The selection of adequate reinsurance programs for each product line to limit exposure to large single claims and catastrophes.
-In relation to catastrophic losses, actuarial modelling is used to calculate the Probable Maximum Loss (PML) with a return period of 1 in 250 years; - Spreading the reinsurance program across major reinsurance markets to avoid over dependency on any one market: - Evaluating reinsurers based upon creditworthiness, the basis of coverage, security, price and a genuine willingness to pay claims; - Matching the skills, knowledge and experience of each reinsurance counterparty to the type of business ceded; - Fostering long term relationships with reinsurers to encourage active assistance in establishing the correct price of risk transfer over a period of time; and - The continuous evaluation of the benefit of multi-year contracts to achieve long term stability to pricing, leading to reduced underwriting expenses.
+- The use of reinsurance structures that facilitate the timely recovery of reinsurance claims; - The selection of adequate reinsurance programs for each product line to limit exposure to large single claims and catastrophes.
+In relation to catastrophic losses, actuarial modelling is used to calculate the Probable Maximum Loss (PML); - The use and selection of varying types of reinsurance cover including Excess of Loss, Facultative, Aggregate, Quota Share and Joint cover depending on the circumstances prevailing at the time; - Spreading the reinsurance program across major reinsurance markets to avoid over dependency on any one market; - Evaluating reinsurers based upon creditworthiness, the basis of coverage, security, price and a genuine willingness to pay claims; - Matching the skills, knowledge and experience of each reinsurance counterparty to the type of business ceded; - Fostering long term relationships with reinsurers to encourage active assistance in establishing the correct price of risk transfer over a period of time; and - The continuous evaluation of the benefit of multi-year contracts to achieve long term stability to pricing, leading to reduced underwriting expenses.